qpsolvers/qpsolvers/doc/src/getting-started.rst

 .. autofunction:: qpsolvers.solve_qp

+Installed solvers are listed in:

 .. autodata:: qpsolvers.available_solvers

 See the ``examples/`` folder in the repository for other use cases.
 For a more general introduction you can also check out this post on `quadratic programming in Python <https://scaron.info/blog/quadratic-programming-in-python.html>`_.

+.. _Least squares:

 Least squares
 =============